doug-pires/quotes_dbx/docs/index.md

 ## Overview

-Build a simple data pipeline that extract famous quotes, process it and save on storage.
+Build a **simple** data pipeline that extract famous quotes, process it and save on storage.

-- 🎯Goals: Deploy the pipeline into Databricks using different tools
+- 🎯Goals: Deploy the pipeline into Databricks
-- Non-Goals : Be a complex pipeline
+- ⚠️ Non-Goals : Be a complex pipeline
 - 🌟 Milestone: Follow best practices and principles
 - 🫂 Main Audience: Other interested engineers and I.
 - 🔥 Bonus : YAML file for CI/CD in GitHub Actions or Azure DevOps